 Marcus Vispanius Agrippa (63 BC – 12 BC) – Marcus Agrippa was a close childhood friend of Octavian.
 They were inseparable over the years, with Agrippa becoming his great military strategist and commander.
 Without him, Octavian might never have become Caesar Augustus.

-Agrippa was born in a town nearby Rome, his family was not high in status according to the historical record.
-However, it was high enough that Agrippa attended the same school in Rome as did Octavian in their early years.
+Agrippa was born in a town nearby Rome.
+His family was not high in status according to the historical record.
+However, it was high enough that Agrippa attended the same school in Rome as Octavian in their early years.
 They were the same age and received their togae viriles together.
-Agrippa was physically tough and must have, at times, provided protection for his friend Octavian.
+Agrippa was physically tough and must have, at times, provided protection for his friend, Octavian.

 In 46 BC, Agrippa and Octavian joined Julius Caesar in Spain and served with him in his campaign against the remnants of Pompey the Great’s army led by his two sons, Gnaeus Pompey and Sextus Pompey.
-It was during this time that Caesar became more highly impressed with his young great-nephew.
+It was during this time that Caesar became even more highly impressed with his young great-nephew.